ethdebug/solidity-data-representation/src/types.md

 by the fact that it is a generated Yul function with name `panic_error_0x51`).
 As mentioned, in all cases, such a function is only included if Solidity deems it necessary.

-The default value for an internal function, then, outside of storage, is to point to this designated invalid function.
+For contracts compiled without `viaIR`, then, the default value for an internal function in a non-storage location is this designated invalid function.
 In all other respects, these default values are encoded as above.
+(For a contract compiled with `viaIR`, or for an internal function in storage, the default value is zero.)

 *Remark*: Prior to Solidity 0.5.8 (or Solidity 0.4.26, in the 0.4.x line) there was a bug causing the default value for internal functions to be incorrectly